Top 10 tips for self-care at school this yearby Caroline Hardaker

-Stay positive about your education by focusing on what you enjoy most about your day at school or college – whether that’s seeing your friends, playing for a sports team, or immersing yourself in a subject you love.
+Stay positive about your school experience by focusing on what your enjoy most about your school day – whether that’s seeing your friends, playing for a sports team, or immersing yourself in a subject you love.

-Packing your bag the night before, getting your uniform ready, setting your alarm – these are all tasks that help put you in the right frame of mind to learn.
+Packing your school bag the night before, getting your uniform ready, setting your alarm – these are all tasks that help put you in the right frame of mind to go to school.

-At a time when your day at school or college might be shorter than normal, make sure you’re organised and have everything you need when you get there.
-Stay on top of your homework and any assignments so you’re prepared for your lessons and can make the most of your time in a classroom.
+Make sure you’re organised and have everything you need when you get to school.
+Stay on top of your homework and any assignments so you’re prepared for your lessons and can make the most of your time in class.

 Establish a routine